-Medical marijuana is used to treat certain medical conditions.
-While it isn’t legal in every state, more and more states are getting on board with using marijuana for medicinal purposes.
-The FDA has only approved the use of medical marijuana for epilepsy, Dravet syndrome, and Lennox-Gastaut syndrome, but many health practitioners are prescribing medical marijuana for a host of other chronic issues.
+Medical marijuana has the potential for use in supporting certain medical conditions.
+While it isn’t legal in every state, more and more states are getting on board with using marijuana for its possible medicinal purposes.
+The FDA has only approved the use of medical marijuana for epilepsy, Dravet syndrome, and Lennox-Gastaut syndrome, but many health practitioners are prescribing medical marijuana for its potential to help a host of other chronic issues.
 There haven’t been a lot of studies conducted on the use of marijuana for health issues, however, many people are turning to it to help ease their pain and symptoms.

 Uses for Medical Marijuana

-Medical marijuana is being used to treat numerous health issues including:
+Medical marijuana is being used to potentially alleviate numerous health issues including:

 - Crohn’s Disease